Niwalker MM18JR 10000lm In-depth review, Pros and Cons

 CD/LM factor | 18.06 |

-With 10000 lm, the MM18JR flashlight will provide an exceptionally bright and powerful beam of light.
-It can illuminate large areas, outdoor spaces, or even act as a temporary spotlight in certain situations.
-With 180625 cd, the flashlight will provide an intense and powerful beam of light that can illuminate objects or areas with exceptional brightness and clarity.
-The throw distance refers to the maximum distance at which the flashlight can effectively illuminate an object or target.
-The stated throw distance typically indicates the point at which the brightness falls below a specified threshold, such as 0.25 lux.
+The MM18JR flashlight has 10000 lm.
+It will provide an exceptionally bright and powerful beam of light.
+The flashlight has 180625 cd.
+It will provide a strong beam of light.
+This light can illuminate objects or areas with great brightness and clarity.
+The throw distance is the farthest distance the flashlight can light an object.
 The candela per lumen (cd/lm) ratio can be used to determine if a flashlight has a spot or flood type beam.
-Well-focused spot beams can be over 100 cd/lm, tactical flashlights are typically between 20-100 cd/lm, and work lights are less than 10 cd/lm.

 Software